CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### Carl Johnson is an innocent man!

+Back in {% include elements/time.html date="2005-01-01" preset=site.date.year %} or {% include elements/time.html date="2006-01-01" preset=site.date.year %},
-Back in 2005 or 2006, when I was casually messing around in San Andreas as a kid, I often found myself in a familiar situation: I'd get a wanted level, biker cops would come after me, then I'd enter the legendary **AEZAKMI** cheat code to get rid of the pursuit, and yet... the biker cops would keep shooting at CJ.
+when I was casually messing around in San Andreas as a kid, I often found myself in a familiar situation: I'd get a wanted level, biker cops would come after me, then I'd enter the legendary **AEZAKMI** cheat code to get rid of the pursuit, and yet... the biker cops would keep shooting at CJ.
 Annoying, right?

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_xyEWIFtogB.jpg" thumbnail="auto" caption="Rude." %}

-In 2024, I finally dived into this issue, and after some heavy debugging, I realized it happens because of an oddity in how the specific Drive-By task used by the biker cops is coded: unlike all the other pursuit activities, the drive-by task is actually the same as the one used by the gang members, and thus it's not coded to automatically finish when the player loses pursuit!
+In {% include elements/time.html date="2024-01-01" preset=site.date.year %}, I finally dived into this issue, and after some heavy debugging, I realized it happens because of an oddity in how the specific Drive-By task used by the biker cops is coded: unlike all the other pursuit activities, the drive-by task is actually the same as the one used by the gang members, and thus it's not coded to automatically finish when the player loses pursuit!